The Ultimate 8-day Arctic Winter Adventure | Ilulissat | Disko Bay

 For the second-last night of our 8-day Arctic expedition, we have something very special.
 We will venture out once more by snowmobile into the back-country around Ilulissat – heading through the mountains towards our accommodation at Igloo Lodge.
 Yes, we will spend the night sleeping in igloos made of snow!
 Don’t worry, the igloos are equipped with super-warm sleeping bags, and we will spend most of our relaxation time in a cosily heated wooden country hut.

 Once we arrive, the lodge manager will explain the program for the next 24 hours.
 No matter what is scheduled – it will be an amazing experience.
-Keep your fingers crossed for clear weather and a solar storm so we can make the most of our front row seats to the most amazing Arctic light show – the Northern Lights.
+In the afternoon, you are going on a short snowshoe hike out to a viewpoint looking over the icefjord and ice cap.
+Keep your fingers crossed for clear weather and a solar storm so we can make the most of our front-row seats to the most amazing Arctic light show – the Northern Lights.

 After a very slow and relaxed start to the day, we will return to Ilulissat by snowmobile.
 There is no program for this afternoon, so the time is yours to finish visiting the various attractions of Ilulissat, do some souvenir shopping, and/or chill in one of the restaurants or cafes around town.